Call Us: 415.956.2828

 Expanded Presumption of Workers Compensation Coverage for Employees with COVID-19 in California: Most Employers with Five or More Employees Must Report Positive Cases To their Workers Compensation Carriers

-by Virginia K. Young and Sharon Ongerth Rossi
+by Sharon Ongerth Rossi

 As many California employers are aware, Governor Newsom issued an Executive Order in May of 2020 creating a disputable presumption that employees, who test positive for COVID-19 within 14 days of performing work at the employer’s place of business, contracted the virus while at work.
 That Order expired on July 5, 2020.